 But back first of all to Prurience.
 Christopher Green’s show courted controversy by playing with the format of a forum or self-help group that was providing a means of exploring health issues – in this case, addiction.
 Addiction to porn, specifically – but the artists’ interest was broader, reflecting on addiction generally; in the issue of the medicalisation of sexual behaviour (asking the question: is there really a problem with people watching porn?); and in the growing epidemic of self-help groups that don’t necessarily provide the right sort of help.
 The show was a clever blend of the real and the fictional – but although it pushed the boundaries of theatre to their furthest limits, it was undeniable a theatre show.
 It is interesting to note that during the post-show discussion, some of the audience members attending the Prurience showing in Brighton felt a little odd about discovering the degree of theatricality in the show.

-click here now ‘Sex, Cancer and Cocktails is presented by performer Brian Lobel in the guise of a house party.
+hop over to this web-site ‘Sex, Cancer and Cocktails is presented by performer Brian Lobel in the guise of a house party.
 It joins the myriad of performance-lectures that Wellcome Trust public engagement grants have been generating in recent years, demonstrating how academic research and expert witnessing can sit comfortably and informatively alongside performance.
 Many shows now include the expert alongside the artist and some have been very successful with a seamless integration of the two.
 However, I wonder if some artists engaging with this genre rely wholly on the expert’s performance at the expense of some other magic that may elude them, thus side-lining the performer?
 Surely performance and lecture need some kind of mutual integration?
 This is where I feel Sex, Cancer and Cocktails falls short of its potential.

 So without throwing the baby out with the bathwater, how can expert knowledge be written into performance effectively without losing the value of making a show for its own sake?
 The tension between performer expertise and specialist expertise is something that needs expert framing, perhaps directorial framing, for the successful tripartite marriage of audience interaction, performance content and academic contributions.